Vlad-404/photo-portfolio/README.md

 3. As a customer, I want to be able to chose different sizes for the images
 4. As a recruiter, I want to see Vladimir's work and decide whether to hire him or not
 ---
-5. I want to be able to display my work publicly
+5. I want to be able to display my work publicly so I can get exposure
 6. I want to be able to add, remove and edit the images
 7. I want to be able to see the address where I should send the printed image if purchase has been made
 8. I want to be able to see which images are most popular so I can make more similar ones